kwan22/habits/level4.md

 <details>
   <summary>Neutral and turnarounds</summary>
-  These require slightly more technical precision with having to go neutral or turnaround grab before the jump input, though the window is quite forgiving comapred to extension timing. <br>
+  These require slightly more technical precision with having to go neutral or turnaround grab before the jump input, though the window is quite forgiving comapred to extension timing.
+In some cases, the movement to set up the cornerkick is more difficult than the actual cornerkick. <br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/1a_chasm_ck.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/2a_intervention_tcj.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/5a_depths_dcb_setup.webp" width="480">